qualisys/paf-resources/Documentation/Project Automation Framework Manual.md

 properties:
 - **Template:** Required.
 The name of the input file.
 If this name contains any path delimiter tokens, it will be considered to be relative to the project directory, otherwise QTM will assume that the input file is placed in the templates folder.
 - **Output file**: Optional name of the output file.
 The output file is always put in the current working directory.
 If this option is not supplied, the name of the template file will be used.
 If the template file name ends with the .php extension, it will be remove from output filename.
+- **Arguments**: Optional.
+An array of arguments to be sent to the program being started.
+Each argument will be subject to pattern expansion and if the result contains spaces, it will be enclosed in double quotation marks when the command line is built.

 ### Fields
 The fields section specifies all the fields that can be added to a type definition.
 There are also a number of field specifications hardcoded into QTM that are always added to the types.
 For a complete list, see the Default fields section.